DearCaat/CQU-BPDD/index.md

 |Test Set|520|5007|426|3199|1382|479|576|38330|49919|

 ### Download CQU-BPDD
-[Downloading the dataset](https://pan.baidu.com/s/1ilLufYJ8zGWc048KfDro_Q), _send email to tangwenhao@cqu.edu.cn (or huangsheng@cqu.edu.cn) for achieving the download password!
+[Downloading the dataset](https://pan.baidu.com/s/1ilLufYJ8zGWc048KfDro_Q), _send email to wenhaotang@cqu.edu.cn (or huangsheng@cqu.edu.cn) for achieving the download password!
 (Please note: CQU-BPDD can be only used in the uncommercial case.)_